Elektrochecker/shpd-seed-finder/README.md

 In order to use the seedfinder, commands must be executed in the directory of the seedfinder.
 Open a command prompt as follows:
 - windows: hold `shift `and right-click your folder. choose `open a powershell window here`.
 - linux: linux users know how to open a termial
-- apple: inform yourself how to open a terminal on your OS
+- other: inform yourself how to open a terminal on your OS

 Commands can be executed by typing them in this window and pressing `Enter`.
 You can test your Java installation by running the following command:
 ```